bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 This means that unless callers catch the FailedValidationError it could crash the application.
 This is actually the behavior we want should the validation fail.
 More on this below when you see how we're using this function.

+When we get to testing later you'll see why it was a good idea to move the above business logic into their own dedicated functions.

 CHECKPOINT: Run `./gradlew clean build` and the output should still be `BUILD SUCCESSFUL`.